sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 There are a lot of articles recommending good domain name registrars and telling you what to watch out for - everything ranging from customer service, transfer fees, selling your info to shady marketers and so on.
 I'd read these and do your research, especially if you find a new registrar with a great price on the domain you want, but no reviews to go on.

-GoDaddy is the better known brand name, but a domain name registrar I've seen recommended quite often is **NameCheap**.
+GoDaddy is the better known brand name, but another company I've seen recommended quite often is **NameCheap**.

 #### &nbsp;&nbsp;&nbsp;&nbsp; a.
 Private Registration

 With most of the registrars out there, you pay one price per year for registering the domain, and another extra charge per year to protect your privacy, so they don't put your name and address up publicly as the owner of the domain.

-I always tack on the extra private registration charge, and GoDaddy and most other bigger registrars often have good coupons and deals if you're ready to commit to your domain for a long time.
+I always tack on the extra private registration charge, and GoDaddy and most other bigger companies often have good coupons and deals if you're ready to commit to your domain for a long time.

 #### &nbsp;&nbsp;&nbsp;&nbsp; b.
 Google and Amazon are in this business too